mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ## Migrate JSS to emotion

-We recommend to do this step once you go through all of the breaking changes above.
+We recommend to do this after you have completed upgrading for the breaking changes above.

 <!-- Add material-ui component migration example -->